 While the Elite series doesn’t quite have the name brand recognition of Martin or Kamaka, they’re an incredible value and should be on the short list of anybody looking for an upgrade.

 Kamaka is the oldest Hawaiian ukulele manufacturer around.
 In fact, they celebrated their 100th anniversary in 2016.

-The company’s rich history, classic designs, and top-notch craftsmanship have made their instruments the “holy grail” for uke players around the world.
+The company’s rich history, classic designs, and top-notch craftsmanship have made their instruments the “holy grail” for many uke players around the world.

 The HF-3 is Kamaka’s standard tenor ukulele.
-It features solid koa body and neck, high-quality tuners, and a beautiful glossy nitrocellulose finish.
+It features a solid koa body and neck, high-quality tuners, and a beautiful glossy nitrocellulose finish.
 As you can see from the picture above, the grain of the koa used varies wildly and gives each instrument its own unique look.